 No refund of institutional charges will be made after the fourth week of the semester.
-Specific dates affecting the schedule of refunds appear in the Class Schedule and/or the Office of Student Affairs, the Registrar's Office and the Office of Finance.

 Refund schedules pertaining to summer and mini terms are adjusted to the varying length of the terms.
 They appear in the Class Schedule published for the given term.